Polarimetry and albedo of the Near-Earth Asteroid 2025 FA22: Conclusions

 \section{Conclusions}

 After earlier NEA polarimetric observations collected between 2020 and 2023 within the NEOROCKS project,\footnote{see https://www.neorocks.eu/} these new observations of \FAtt\ represent one of the most extensive and systematic polarimetric studies of a NEA at large phase angles.
 Although they sample only the positive polarisation branch, the data are dense and accurate enough to determine the key polarimetric parameters, including the inversion angle \ainv, the polarimetric slope $h$, and the maximum positive polarisation \pmax, reached at a phase angle of about $110^\circ$.
-We also obtained the first spectro-polarimetric measurements of a small Solar System body near its polarisation maximum.
+We also obtained the first spectropolarimetric measurements of a small Solar System body near its polarisation maximum.
 No convincing evidence is found for surface heterogeneity producing measurable polarimetric effects.

 These results constrain the surface properties of \FAtt\ and provide a valuable test case for rapid-response polarimetric techniques applied to newly discovered NEAs.
-We derive an albedo of $0.16 \pm 0.02$, intermediate between typical $C$-class and $S$-complex asteroids.
-This value, together with the polarisation spectrum, is consistent with some M-type asteroids.
+We derive an albedo of $0.17 \pm 0.04$ in V band, intermediate between typical $C$-class and $S$-complex asteroids.
+This value, together with the polarisation spectrum, is consistent with some M (or Xc)-type asteroids.
 Combined with forthcoming photometric measurements of the absolute magnitude of \FAtt, this albedo will allow an estimate of the object’s size.